Day-Of Wedding Timeline: A Stress-Free Wedding Day Guide

 • Pad 15–20 minutes between transitions (hair/makeup → travel → ceremony).

-• Ask vendors for setup times and build those in.
+• Ask vendors for setup times and build those in — ideally these were already noted in your vendor comparison spreadsheet.

 • Confirm transportation schedules (limo, shuttle, family cars).

-• Share the timeline with all vendors + bridal party in advance.
+• Share the timeline with all vendors + bridal party in advance — ideally one week before the event.

 Common Mistakes to Avoid